 As strong as my immune system has become over the years, I unfortunately still get sick from time to time.
 Because of this I allot myself 7 sick/personal days per year.
 I also use these days for my continuing education classes (CPR, Pediatric First Aid, Additional Trainings etc) to keep my childcare license in good standing.

-I allot myself 2 weeks of vacation a year (outside of holiday closings).
-The dates of my vacations will be posted at least two months in advance.
+I allot myself 2 weeks of PTO vacation a year.
+The first will be Christmas Break.
+The dates of my second will be posted at least two months in advance.

 Parents are responsible for finding back-up care